-**To make this ice cream truly vegan, substitute the honey with maple syrup.
+**To make this ice cream vegan, substitute the honey with maple syrup.

 ***Matcha powder comes in various grades.
-If using straight-up matcha instead of Joya’s Focus, the culinary or lower grade is sufficient for this recipe.
+If using straight-up matcha instead of Joya's Focus elixir blend, the culinary or lower grade is sufficient for this recipe.

-****Taste ice cream base before adding peppermint extract — the mint leaves may provide a strong enough mint flavour.
+****Taste ice cream base before adding peppermint extract - the mint leaves might provide a strong enough mint flavor.

 Make the Ice Cream

 - Soak cashews in a bowl of water, covering the nuts with at least 2” of water, for at least 6 hours or the night before blending.
 If using an ice cream maker, chill churning bowl in the freezer overnight.